PEANuT: Parameter-Efficient Adaptation with Weight-aware Neural Tweakers: Methodology

+In words, Prop \ref{prop: equivalence in loss} demonstrates the (approximate) equivalence of LoRA and {\name} in terms of their expressivity.
+Specifically, the minimum attainable loss using rank-$r$ LoRA can be achieved by {\name} with $2r$ hidden units, and conversely, the minimum attainable loss using {\name} with $r$ hidden units can be achieved rank-$r$ LoRA, provided the invariance assumption holds.
+This equivalence further implies that the function classes realized by {\name} with $O(r)$ hidden dimensions and rank-$r$ LoRA are equivalent in expressivity, as the result holds for any loss functions.

-\end{small} \end{prop} Proposition \ref{prop: equivalence in loss} demonstrates that the minimum attainable loss using rank-$r$ LoRA can also be achieved by {\name} with $2r$ hidden units, provided the invariance assumption holds.
-This suggests that {\name} with $O(r d_2)$ parameters maintains or surpasses the expressivity of LoRA with $r(d_1+d_2)$ parameters.
-Since $d_2$ can be much smaller than $d_1$, this demonstrates a possibly significant improvement in parameter efficiency.
-The added expressivity can also improve sample efficiency by allowing the model to learn more detailed representations with the same or fewer data points.
+Importantly, \textit{this highlights a potential improvement in parameter efficiency by {\name}}.
+Namely, {\name} with $O(r d_2)$ parameters maintains the expressivity of LoRA with $r(d_1+d_2)$ parameters.
+That it to say, {\name} offers a significant improvement in parameter efficiency when $d_2 \ll d_1$~( a condition that widely holds for the down projection matrix of transformers fully-connected layers~\citep{vaswani2017attention,dosovitskiy2021an} ).
+In such cases, {\name} provably achieves better parameter efficiency than LoRA.
+The added parameter efficiency can also improve sample efficiency by allowing the model to learn representations with the same or fewer data points.

-The invariance assumption in Proposition \ref{prop: equivalence in loss} asserts that the model's performance depends solely on the projection of the weight matrix onto the left singular space of $\bm{W}^0$.
-Given that we fine-tune a pre-trained model, the upper layers are expected to capture the task-relevant feature space, which is effectively described by the left singular space of $\bm{W}^0$.
-Since the upper layers primarily rely on this pre-trained feature space, the assumption is reasonable in practice.
-The principal directions of the pre-trained weight matrix, represented by its singular vectors, encode most of the useful features for downstream tasks, making the loss largely invariant to changes outside this subspace.
-The proof is available in Section \ref{sec: proof of equivalence}.
+The invariance assumption in Proposition \ref{prop: equivalence in loss} pertains to the pre-trained model, and asserts that the later layers of the model depends solely on the task-relevant feature space.
+Given that we fine-tune a pre-trained model, the later layers are expected to capture this task-relevant feature space, which is described by the left singular space of $\mathbf{W}^0$.
+In practice, since the later layers primarily rely on this pre-trained feature space, the principal directions of the pre-trained weight matrix, represented by its singular vectors, encode most of the useful features for downstream tasks.
+This makes the loss largely invariant to changes outside this subspace.
+The proof is available in Appendix \ref{sec: proof of equivalence}.

-If we consider a sinusoid activation function $\sigma_\textnormal{p}(x) = \sin(2\pi x)$, we can show a stronger result without invariance assumption that {\name} has expressivity (almost) \textit{\textbf{greater than or equal to}} a LoRA with more parameters.
+If we consider a sinusoid activation function $\sigma_\textnormal{p}(x) = \sin(2\pi x)$, then stronger result that \textbf{{\name} has expressivity (almost) greater than or equal to a LoRA with possibly more parameters can be established without the invariance assumption}.
 We defer the result to the Appendix \ref{sec: another theory}.